drusellers/site/content/about.md

 my software modeling to the way we would model businesses in school.
 This connected my two fields of understanding in a way that unlocked a new approach to software design/thinking.

-For the last {% $years %}, I have combined these twin passions in a way that has created a valuable mental model to solving problems for a business.
+For the last {% $years %} years, I have combined these twin passions in a way that has created a valuable mental model to solving problems for a business.
 This website is my poor attempt to catalog my ideas and models so that others can hopefully build off of my labors.